 Concrete is a tiny town located in the state of Washington.
-With a population of 705 people and just one neighborhood, Concrete is the 255th largest community in Washington.
-Concrete has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 716 people and just one neighborhood, Concrete is the 255th largest community in Washington.
+Much of the housing stock in Concrete was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Concrete is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+When you are in Concrete, you'll notice that it is more blue-collar than most other communities in America.
+37.85% of Concrete’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Concrete is a town of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Concrete who work in office and administrative support (17.27%), management occupations (10.44%) and personal care services (9.64%).
+There are especially a lot of people living in Concrete who work in management occupations (9.81%), office and administrative support (8.41%) and maintenance occupations (8.41%).

 Setting & Lifestyle